Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

 Fun features that brighten up camp are few and far between in the lantern world; however, the Goal Zero Crush Light Chroma literally “crushes” it when it comes to providing a little levity.
-Although quite small, this pint-size expandable offers a rainbow of six fun colors.
+Although quite small, this pint-sized expandable offers a rainbow of six fun colors.
 The colors can be selected individually or placed on rotation, where they slowly fade from one to the other.
+Both the BioLite AlpenGlow lanterns and the Black Diamond Moji R+ offer this function, too.

 A durable rubberized housing pops open in seconds, allowing the Goal Zero Crush Light Chroma to go from being super compact to lighting up your tent in just seconds.